 If you are feeling unwell or if you think you may have a certain medical condition a very useful resource is the NHS Health A-Z. The NHS Health A-Z is a comprehensive list of medical conditions with reliable information that provides an overview of each condition, tells you about symptoms to be aware of, looks at causes of the condition and then informs you about diagnosis and treatment of the condition.

 The One You Merton website also has lots of useful tools to help with self care:

-Drinking – the Drink Free Days app and Drink Checker tool are on our Drinking page.
+Drink Less – the Drink Free Days app and Drink Checker tool are on our Drink Less page.

-Eating – You can find Heart Age and Blood Pressure tests and the Easy Meals and Food Scanner apps on our Eating page.
+Eat Well – You can find Heart Age tool, Easy Meals app and Food Scanner app on our our Apps and Tools page.

-Smoking – If you are ready to stop smoking you can find details about our stop smoking support or download the NHS Smokefree or SF28 apps from our Smoking page.
+Quit Smoking – If you are ready to stop smoking you can find details about our stop smoking support or download the NHS Quit Smoking app from our Quit Smoking page.

-Moving – If you would like to be more active then you can download the Active 10 and Couch to 5K apps or look for a local activity all on our Moving page.
+Be Active – If you would like to be more active then you can download the Active 10 and Couch to 5K apps or look for a local activity all on our Be Active page.